Mark

 Frye Art Museum

-Moment MagnitudeCharlie was invited as an artist to participate in the exhibit Moment Magnitude at the Frye Art Museum in Seattle.
-Building on previous work with his project “Object,” Charlie reinvisioned the museum gift shop to become an active participant, blurring the lines between art and commerce, past and present.
-Site-specific installations were mixed with an inventory of objects from local designers and one-of-a-kind items and antiques related to the museum’s founding collection (primarily works from the Munich Secession and the Fin de Siecle).
+Charlie was invited as an artist to participate in the exhibit Moment Magnitude at the Frye Art Museum in Seattle.
+Building on his previous work with the project Object, Charlie reimagined the museum gift shop as an active participant, blurring the lines between art and commerce, as well as past and present.
+Site-specific installations were combined with an inventory of objects from local designers, alongside one-of-a-kind items and antiques related to the museum’s founding collection—primarily works from the Munich Secession and the Fin de Siècle.

 Emily Counts large wall Jewelry Installation.